 The battle isn’t over once you’ve completed your coursework and received your certificate, of course.
 You’ll still need to find a good programming gig to put all of your new-found developer chops to good use and get the most out of your course.
 To make sure that their students have rewarding careers, the best schools include robust career services along with their classroom offerings.
 When you job hunt with a school’s career office at your back, you can open doors that remain shut to other job seekers.

 USC’s coding bootcamp offers outstanding career assistance to go along with a quality coding education.
 Be prepared to spend time with your career counselors and staff to get your resumé in good shape to show off your new coding skills.
 You’ll also have one-on-one meetups with counselors to prepare for job interviews, so you can have a leg up on the competition when you meet with prospective employers.

-That’s how the story goes, my friends.
 Coding skills can be the key to a new and more enjoyable life and career, and coding bootcamp can help you get there.
 This guide gives you the information you need to decide whether USC’s coding bootcamp is right for you.
-Before long, you’ll be on your way to a brand new life!

 What’s your opinion of USC coding bootcamp?
 Let us know your thoughts in our comments section below.